shivamndave/tiny_house/src/app/api/docs/README_livephp.md

 $resp = mysql_query($t_sensor_info_query);
 ```
 Query used to obtain sensor information.
 This is where we are able to go through each sensor and also setup a connection to the database based on the db_credential's file credentials.
-Either you will be able to connect to the database or the desiganted arror will be returned.
+Either you will be able to connect to the database or the designated error will be returned.

 ```php
 while ($row = mysql_fetch_assoc($resp)) { ...
 ```
 Based on the sensor information query, each row in the t_sensor_info table is iterated through.
 As a result we are given the information regarding each sensor, one at a time during the loop until all sensors have been iterated through.
-This allows us to get the relative data and information regarding the sensor during each loop,  populating the dasboard basedon how many sensors are available to display.
+This allows us to get the relative data and information regarding the sensor during each loop, populating the dashboard based on how many sensors are available to display.

 ```php
 $t_equipment_query =  "SELECT * FROM `t_equipment` WHERE id= " . $equipment_id;